kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Create a Subscription

-A subscription binds an event to a function.
-Create an HTTP event subscription which binds the `echo` cloud function to a HTTP event:
+A [subscription](https://github.com/serverless/event-gateway#subscriptions) binds an event to a function.
+In this section you will create an HTTP event subscription that binds the `echo` cloud function to HTTP events recieved on `POST` method and `/` path pair:

 ```
 curl --request POST \